rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 ```
 curl -XDELETE http://host:4001/remove -d '{"id": "<node raft ID>"}'
 ```
 where `host` is any node in the cluster.
-If you do not remove a failed node the lLader will continually attempt to communicate with that node. **Note that the cluster must be functional -- there must still be an operational Leader -- for this removal to be successful**.
+If you do not remove a failed node the Leader will continually attempt to communicate with that node. **Note that the cluster must be functional -- there must still be an operational Leader -- for this removal to be successful**.
 If, after a node failure, a given cluster does not have a quorum of nodes still running, you must bring back the failed node.
 Any attempt to remove it will fail as there will be no Leader to respond to the node-removal request.

 If you cannot bring sufficient nodes back online such that the cluster can elect a leader, follow the instructions in the section titled _Dealing with failure_.